 If you are going to keep aggressive cichlids together, make sure that they have plenty of room.
-Make sure too, that there are hiding places for both fish.
+Make sure, too, that there are hiding places for both fish.
 If you have more cichlids in the tank, ensure that they too have hiding places.
 Cichlids like to be able to hide, so rock caves and other places to hide are an absolute must.

-Oscar fish are carnivorous, and whilst they are happy to live eating pellets, which is their recommended diet, they will eat smaller fish if the smaller fish hangs around long enough to be eaten.
-Some red tail sharks can live with Oscars, because they tend to be zippy, predator aware fish who do well in amongst larger, more aggressive fish, but one day they may be cornered and consumed, so if you are particularly attached to them, remove them from the tank.
+Oscar fish are carnivorous, and whilst they are happy to eat pellets, which is their recommended diet, they will eat smaller fish if the smaller fish hangs around long enough to be eaten.
+Some red tail sharks can live with Oscars, because they tend to be zippy, predator-aware fish who do well in amongst larger, more aggressive fish—but one day they may be cornered and consumed, so if you are particularly attached to them, remove them from the tank.